 “To help further the luxury branding for the listing, we contacted Tesla to come out and be a part it.
 Each home is equipped with an EV charging station so we knew Tesla was the perfect choice.
 This is not the first event we have had with Tesla, but it’s a relationship we are excited to continue to build.
 These beautiful, eco-friendly cars are a big draw for people who are interested in taking a test drive and seeing one up close and personal!”

-Now that you’ve seen how some Manhattan and LA heavy hitters use experiential marketing to market their listings, here are a few best practices for 2019.
+Now that you’ve seen how some Manhattan and LA heavy hitters use experiential marketing to market their listings, here are a few best practices.

 1. Document Everything